-To use Azure Multi-Factor Authentication as an LDAP proxy, insert the Azure Multi-Factor Authentication Server between the LDAP client (e.g. VPN appliance, application) and the LDAP directory server.
+To use Azure Multi-Factor Authentication as an LDAP proxy, insert the Azure Multi-Factor Authentication Server between the LDAP client (for example, VPN appliance, application) and the LDAP directory server.
 The Azure Multi-Factor Authentication Server must be configured to communicate with both the client servers and the LDAP directory.
 In this configuration, the Azure Multi-Factor Authentication Server accepts LDAP requests from client servers and applications and forwards them to the target LDAP directory server to validate the primary credentials.
-If the response from the LDAP directory shows that they primary credentials are valid, Azure Multi-Factor Authentication performs a second identity verification and sends a response back to the LDAP client.
+If the LDAP directory validates the primary credentials, Azure Multi-Factor Authentication performs a second identity verification and sends a response back to the LDAP client.
 The entire authentication succeeds only if both the LDAP server authentication and the second-step verification succeed.

 To configure LDAP authentication, install the Azure Multi-Factor Authentication Server on a Windows server.
 Use the following procedure:

 - In the Azure Multi-Factor Authentication Server, select the LDAP Authentication icon in the left menu.

 On the Clients tab, change the TCP port and SSL port if the Azure Multi-Factor Authentication LDAP service should bind to non-standard ports to listen for LDAP requests.